 The Colours of the Australian Labradoodle Rainbow

 With different sizes and coats, you can definitely bet that there are even more colours that come from this breed!
-Australian Labradoodles have so many different colours, we wouldn't be able to review them all here!
+Australian Labradoodles have so many different colours, I wouldn't be able to review them all here!
 There are solid colour coats and coats with patterns, such as parti, phantom, and white markings.
 There are slight variations in every color and even new colour traits being identified today.
-And just to keep us guessing, puppies might fade or darken as they mature.
+And just to keep me guessing, puppies might fade or darken as they mature.
 They can typically range from white, chalk, cream, apricot, caramel, parchment, red, cafe, chocolate, lavender, and black.
-And yep, you guessed it, there are even more we haven't listed.
+And yep, you guessed it, there are even more I haven't listed.